 The Mayan Cacao Bar was created by ki’ Xocolatl founder Mathieu Brees using ingredients from the Tikul plantation on the Yucatan Peninsula of Mexico.
 This artisan chocolate bar was exclusively formulated for Stories + Objects to include organic Criollo Cacao, Mexican Vanilla and Melipona Honey harvested from stingless bees indigenous to the region.

 Handmade in the Moroccan city of Fès by leather artisans following exacting methods passed down from generations.
-The tote bears the name of the tannery in a beautiful Arabic script to honor the legacy of craftsmanship that made its design possible.
 It is designed to be a versatile, sturdy day bag that is supple and light enough to be stored within another bag when one desires an extra option.
+The black leather tote bears the name of the tannery in a beautiful Arabic script to honor the legacy of craftsmanship that made its design possible.
+The crème leather tote has been recommissioned in collaboration with Atelier Doré with the Doré logo embossed in gold instead the arabic tannery inscription.
+Approximate Dimensions: Height - 39cm Width - 36cm Depth - 13cm Handle Drop - 16cm

 Pinar Del Río, Cuba